-- I. B. Main Street Sidewalk Expansion 2023.
-The Board of Selectmen requested that the NHDOT include a sidewalk on the bridge replacing the Main Street/Gionet Bridge.
-For the sidewalk to be included on the bridge, the Town must construct a sidewalk to connect with the bridge's sidewalk from both approaches.
-This project includes planning, engineering, ROW acquisition and construction of a sidewalk from the VFW building to the new bridge and from the new bridge to Route 38. - III.
+- I.D.
+Planning Department Renovation 2022.
+To add a second floor to the existing Planning department consisting of new office space, heat, air conditioning, Covid-19 remediation technology and improved communications, security, and IT technology. - II.B.
+Police Department Remodel/Expansion 2022.
+The current police station was completed in 2004.
+Since 2004 the PPD and the Town of Pelham have grown significantly.
+This growth has caused PPD to exceed capacity for custodial evidence, locker room space (currently not enough lockers for each officer) and the fitness facility is not designed for contemporary police use of force training and fitness training.
+This new space will also allow PPD to conduct the very popular self-defense classes in a more appropriate/safer setting. - III.
 C. Fire & Police Department Radio System Phase 2 - 2024.
 This project is a continuation of Fire and Police Department Radio System Phase 1 project.
 This phase of the project would populate 2 new communications sites on existing cell towers where the departments' have rights to locate equipment with no cost.
 One would be at Tower Hill Road cell tower and would provide coverage to the southwest corner of town where reception is very poor.
 The other would be on Blueberry Circle on a cell tower being constructed this year.
 This would provide reception on the southeast corner of town.
 Due to the hilly terrain, multiple sites are needed to get portable radio communications into the system.
 These new sites are crucial for police communication, as well as fire, where officers frequently work away for their vehicle and alone.
 Reliable communications are their only lifeline for help.
 This project would also replace the fire/police microwave links that have been in operation since 2009 and 2012.
 These microwaves eliminate the need for unreliable and costly phone lines that both departments have been working to eliminate over the years.
 The microwave system to each site accommodates both police and fire on one link.
 These links also allow the systems to utilize simulcast transmissions providing better transmission penetration through the community and buildings.
 The final part of this upgrade is to eliminate old consolette radios (2003) in the police department.
 There would also be a replacement of older interface components with the police dispatch console.
-All the computers that drive the consoles will need to be replaced.
+All the computers that drive the consoles will need to be replaced. - IV.
+B. 3.5 Yard 4-Wheel Drive Loader 2022.
+This machine will be used to load trucks and stockpile material, which would be much more effective than the backhoes currently being used.
+The loader will also save money on rental budget for snow removal at the schools and town buildings.
+The Highway Department is spending \$49,000 annually to rent this loader for snow removal.
+Moving forward, the Highway department would like to apply those funds to instead purchase the machine.
+The department would own the loader in 3 years at that rate, and the company that is renting out the loader will apply some of the money already spent by the Highway Department on rental costs towards the purchase price.
+This project was ranked as necessary, but also has a CIP Committee Priority Ranking of R, as additional research must be completed to fully address this need.